aegis-forge/cage/README.md

 ```

 > [!NOTE]
 > If you need to check a large number of Actions, you can add your own personal Github token.
-To do so, after initializing `go.Github{}`, simply call the `SetToken()` method on the source and pass it your token
+To do so, after initializing `cage.Github{}`, simply call the `SetToken()` method on the source and pass it your token

 <details>
     <summary>Output</summary>